 • Chance at some winnings

-It’s important to note that while players occasionally win, there is no way of knowing how much the machines actually pay out unless they are in a legal jurisdiction and regulated.
+It’s important to note that while players occasionally win, there is no way of knowing how much the machines pay out unless they are in a legal jurisdiction and regulated.
 It’s also critical to note that operators and users do go to jail in some states as well.
 Operators can even face felony charges.

-With slot play becoming more popular on YouTube, one slot fan has even documented his own play at a gas station.
+With slot play becoming more popular on YouTube, one slot fan has even documented his play at a gas station.
 Between spins, you can even see the convenience store in the background in this legal jurisdiction.

 7 – Comparing Casino and Gas Station Slots